babylonhealth/web-interview/README.md

 ## Client implementation

 We would like you to use React.
-Feel free to add whatever libraries you think are needed for the task's completion We have provided you with a barebones react project (generated with our fork of[create-react-app](https://github.com/facebook/create-react-app)) to work on.
+Feel free to add whatever libraries you think are needed for the task's completion We have provided you with a barebones react project to work on.
 To run the client:

 * `yarn install`